vendia/blog/posts/2022-06-07-real-time-data-sharing-pros-cons.md

 ## What is real-time data sharing?

 Real-time data sharing is the instant sharing of time-sensitive, operational, business critical, and valuable data, with internal or external parties.
 This is a contrast to analytical data which is often collected and queued for batch processing and leads to data being hours or days old.
-Real-time data, also known as data streaming, is processed immediately for every single event that takes place and ensures you always have the latest insights.
+Real-time data is processed immediately for every single event that takes place and ensures you always have the latest insights.

-Take for example a product moving through a supply chain.
+For example, let's examine a product moving through a supply chain.
 As the product is handed off to the next step in the process and the data surrounding it is updated, it is extremely valuable for everyone involved to be able to know the status of the product at all times.
 This allows each participating party to mitigate errors, plan ahead, justify payments, and increase productivity and efficiency at every stage of the journey.

 Examples of multi-party journeys that benefit from real-time data sharing and traceability are manufacturing, supply chain, airline travel, and the loan servicing industry, to mention a few.

 ### Common use cases for real-time data sharing